lucky-wolf/DW2-XL/README.md

 - Renamed reactors to better fit the DW2 universe
 - Renamed quantum engines to compact ion engines
 - Tweaked automation policies to ensure race preferred hyperdrive in effect
-- Renamed most "basic" things to something better
+- Renamed most "Basic" technologies to something more interesting
+- Renamed "Proton Engines" to "Pulsed Ion Engines"

 ### v1.17.5
 - Restricted Quameno from all irrelevant reactor techs